openactive/booking-api-reference-implementation/README.md

 - POST requests for creating Orders
 - PATCH requests for updating Orders (notifying payment/cancelling an order)

-Examples for these are included at the bottom of this document.
+Examples for these are included further on in this document.

 ## What does it NOT do in its current implementation?